BSN Degree - Undergraduate Bachelor of Science in Nursing Program

 Mary Hermann, EdD, MSN, RN

-Position: Associate Dean and Professor, Nursing
+Position: Professor, Nursing

 Did You Know?
 Professor Hermann’s clinical background spans intensive care and medical surgical nursing.